mindw/BattleTechMods/CABMechs/README.md

     * simplest - create a new set of LRMs/SRMs with builtin bonus
     * maybe using with direct fire only.
 * dynamic availability (proabably will need a binary mod)
+* fix cavalry Assault lances full of Victors:
+    * change lance to use speed_high tag
+    * add speed_high tag to all 4/6 assault mechs (not only Victors)